AnupDudhe/terraform/README.md

 What is Terraform ?
-Terraform is an open source ìInfrastructure as Codeî tool, created by HashiCorp.
+Terraform is an open source ‚ÄúInfrastructure as Code‚Äù tool, created by HashiCorp.
-A†declarative†coding tool, Terraform enables developers to use a high-level configuration language called HCL (HashiCorp Configuration Language) to describe the desired ìend-stateî cloud or on-premises infrastructure for running an application.
+A¬†declarative¬†coding tool, Terraform enables developers to use a high-level configuration language called HCL (HashiCorp Configuration Language) to describe the desired ‚Äúend-state‚Äù cloud or on-premises infrastructure for running an application.
 It then generates a plan for reaching that end-state and executes the plan to provision the infrastructure.
-Because Terraform uses a simple syntax, can provision infrastructure across multiple cloud and on-premises†data centers, and can safely and efficiently re-provision infrastructure in response to configuration changes, it is currently one of the most popular infrastructure automation tools available.
-If your organization plans to deploy a†hybrid cloud†or†multicloud†environment, youíll likely want or need to get to know Terraform.
+Because Terraform uses a simple syntax, can provision infrastructure across multiple cloud and on-premises¬†data centers, and can safely and efficiently re-provision infrastructure in response to configuration changes, it is currently one of the most popular infrastructure automation tools available.
+If your organization plans to deploy a¬†hybrid cloud¬†or¬†multicloud¬†environment, you‚Äôll likely want or need to get to know Terraform.
 --------------------------------------------------------------------------------------